 As a company, Oral B is making moves towards sustainability by relying on 100% renewable energy across its North American manufacturing sites—the equivalent of taking 10,000 cars off the road a year.
 These manufacturing sites are also certified Zero-Manufacturing-Waste-to-Landfill, meaning that more than half of all waste is immediately recycled, while the rest is converted back to energy.

-Though the brush itself doesn’t stand out from an environmental sustainability perspective, it’s made from premium materials that should last for years before breaking down.
+Though the brush itself doesn’t stand out for its environmental sustainability, it’s made from premium materials that should last for years before breaking down.
 You can also purchase recyclable brush heads (View Price on Amazon) to bring the brush closer to zero-waste.
 Likewise, the rechargeable lithium-ion battery offers a greener way to power it, especially if your home utilizes renewable energy.

 If you’re looking for a top-tier electric toothbrush experience, it’s hard to beat the Philips Sonicare DiamondClean series.

-Your teeth will benefit from up to 31,000 brush movements a minute, which purportedly work to remove ten times more plaque than a manual brush.
-It includes three intensity levels and five modes (clean, white, gum health, deep clean, and tongue care), and a pressure sensor to alert you if you’re brushing too hard.
+Your teeth will benefit from up to 62,000 brush movements a minute, which purportedly work to remove ten times more plaque than a manual brush.
+It includes three intensity levels and five modes (clean, white, gum health, deep clean, and tongue care), and a pressure sensor to alert you if you’re brushing too hard to protect your gums.

 Like the Oral B Genius X, the brush connects with your smartphone through the company’s app for personalized coaching and real-time feedback on your brushing effectiveness.
 You can use the app to set oral health goals and track your progress towards meeting them.
 Also included is a 3D mouth map feature, which lets you highlight dentist-suggested trouble spots, so the brush reminds you to give them extra attention.

 A high price demands premium styling, and this electric toothbrush stands out with its glass cup charging base (similar to how you can wirelessly charge a cellphone).
 Simply plop the brush in after use and pull it out again when you’re ready for another round—no messing with alignment required.
-Also included are four different brush heads and a premium USB charging case for easier travel.
+Also included are four styles of brush heads and a travel-friendly USB charging case.

 Ecologically speaking, what the DiamondClean has most going for it is that you’ll want to hold onto it for a long time to justify the price.
 Customer reviews indicate it’s a rugged piece of equipment that should last through heavy use.
 Also note that the brush makes it easy to swap out heads, meaning that multiple family members can use one base.